Finding Theme Communities from Database Networks: Introduction

+\nop{To characterize vertex properties, \emph{vertex attributed network} models network structure and further profiles each vertex by a set of attributes~\cite{gunnemann2011db,steinhaeuser2008community,zhou2009graph}.}

+However, in most real world networks, the items of a vertex are not equally important and often do not co-occur all together.
+The valuable vertex information, such as item co-occurrence and the frequency of co-occurring items, is much beyond the limited descriptive power of the single set of items associated with the vertex.
+To tackle this problem, in this paper, we propose to model real world networks as \emph{DataBase Networks} (DBN), where every vertex is associated with a transaction database named \emph{vertex database}.

-Finding theme communities is also meaningful in other database networks beyond social e-commerce networks.
-For example, as reported in our empirical study, we can model location-based social networks and the check-in information associated as database networks, where each user is a vertex and the set of locations that the user checks in within a period (e.g., a day) as a transaction.
-A theme community in this database network represent a group of friends who frequently visit the same set of locations.
-Moreover, in a co-author network, authors are vertices and two authors are linked if they co-authored before.
-The network can be enhanced by associating each author with a transaction database where each transaction is the set of keywords in an article published by the author.
-Then, a theme community in this database network is a group of collaborating authors who share the same research interest.
+DBN is a natural descriptive model for many real world networks.
+For example, in e-commerce networks where each vertex represents a customer, every set of items purchased together by the customer is recorded as a transaction, and a vertex database stores all transactions of the customer.
+In location-based social networks where each vertex represents a user, the set of locations that the user checks in during a period (e.g., a day, a week or a month) can be recorded as a transaction, and the user's all transactions form a vertex database.
+The co-author network can also be enhanced by associating with each author a vertex database, where each transaction stores the keywords in an article published by the author.

-\nop{ A social e-commerce network contain rich information about the social interactions and e-commercial activities of every single user.
+The vertex databases of DBN accurately describe the co-occurrences and frequencies of different sets of items.
+A set of co-occurring items is called a \emph{pattern}~\cite{agrawal1994fast,han2000mining}, and a pattern with high frequency in a vertex database dominates the properties of the vertex.
+Therefore, in DBNs, it is more interesting to consider item co-occurrences and pattern frequencies, and find communities such that all vertices in the same community share the same dominant pattern and are densely connected.
+We call such communities \emph{theme communities}, where each \emph{theme} is the dominant pattern of a community.

+For example, in a co-author network, authors are vertices and two authors are linked if they collaborated before.
+Each author is associated with a transaction database where each transaction is the set of keywords in an article published by the author.
+In this DBN, a pattern is a set of keywords that describes a research topic, and a theme community represents a group of closely collaborating authors who frequently publish papers in the same research topic.